 Yellow Tree Frog (Tlalocohyla microcephala)

-- This tree frog is a classic example of physiological color change, changing from yellowish to tan with markings depending on where it’s hiding during the day.
-When their pattern is visible they have a bold dark X-shape on the back.
+- This tree frog is a classic example of physiological color change, changing from yellowish to tan with a bold dark X-shape on the back, depending on hiding spots.

 - Sometimes confused with Stauffer’s tree frogs.

-- A common tree frog around the house, and because of their small size, often make their way into the house and get trapped inside the windows.
+- A common tree frog around the house, and because of their small size, often makes their way into the house and gets trapped inside the windows.

 Gulf Coast Toads on my stairs